s4236569/physgap/README.md

 # Repository Structure

 * content.
-Holds all the actual material in markdown format
+Holds all the actual material in markdown format (this is where all the fun physics goes).
 * scripts.
 Place for all the javascript.
 This includes things like JQuery Mobile for gui elements.
 Mathjax for equation rendering.
 Any other dynamic library